 Follow a Process

 In order to reach defined end goals, there must be a process that considers ongoing communication, incremental milestones, and other elements essential to collaboration.
 Having a template for these steps makes them repeatable for collaboration across disciplines.
+These templates can be produced with process mining, helping differentiate and establish the human and technology based tasks within broader workflows to create an objective picture of your operations.

 Manage with AI

 Collaboration takes time.
-There are additional communication and processes that aren’t necessary when working within your own team.
+There are additional communications and processes that aren’t necessary when working within your own team.
 There may also be barriers to these elements of collaboration, such as departmental jargon or organizational structure.
 Introducing an AI-based tool designed to eliminate these challenges, such as IP.com’s IQ Ideas Plus™, streamlines the communication and processes required to bring an innovation to market.